AdobeDocs/audience-manager.de-DE/help/using/integration/receiving-audience-data/batch-outbound-transfers/transfer-control-files.md

 >[HINWEIS]
 >
-> Die Stapelgesamtwerte schließen die [!DNL .info] Datei selbst aus.
-Das heißt, die Summen enthalten keine [!DNL .info] Datei, die Byte-Größe oder die Zeilenanzahl.
+> The batch total numbers are exclusive of the [!DNL .info] file itself.
+That is, the totals do not include the [!DNL .info] file, its byte size, or its line count.
 >
 > Byte-Größen von Dateien und Zeilenzahlen sind inklusive Kopf- und Zeilenumbruch (leere Linien)/Zeilen.
 Um die Anzahl der tatsächlichen Datenzeilen/Zeilen abzurufen, ziehen Sie die Kopfzeilen ab.
 >